agi-lab/SynthETIC/README.md

 ## Introduction
 [`SynthETIC`](https://CRAN.R-project.org/package=SynthETIC) is an individual claims simulator which generates various features of non-life insurance claims.
 An initial set of test parameters, designed to mirror the experience of an Auto Liability portfolio, were set up and applied by default to generate a realistic test data set of individual claims (see vignette).
 The simulated data set then allows practitioners to back-test the validity of various reserving models and to prove and/or disprove certain actuarial assumptions made in claims modelling.
 The distributional assumptions used to generate this data set can be easily modified by users to match their experiences.
 Reference: Avanzi B, Taylor G, Wang M, Wong B (2020) "SynthETIC: an individual insurance claim simulator with feature control" <[arXiv:2008.05693](https://arxiv.org/abs/2008.05693)>.

+## Reference
+For a full description of `SythETIC`'s structure and test parameters, readers should refer to:
+Avanzi, B., Taylor, G., Wang, M., Wong, B., 2021. `SynthETIC`: An individual insurance claim simulator with feature control. *Insurance: Mathematics and Economics* 100, 296–308. https://doi.org/10.1016/j.insmatheco.2021.06.004

+A free copy is accessible via [arXiv:2008.05693](https://arxiv.org/abs/2008.05693).

 ## Install Package
 To install the [CRAN version of the package](https://CRAN.R-project.org/package=SynthETIC), do